Events Vacancies

 1. Submit a short bio by filling in this Google form

-2. Email a letter of support from your advice office or organisation stating that they support your application for this course and will grant you leave to attend the two modules.
 Send the email to info@tshisimani.org.za ensuring your name and the organisation you work for/with is included in the letter.

-3. Whatsapp your short video/voice note task (see below) to 066 220 0089.
+3. Whatsapp a short video/voice note as described below to 0737099909.

 Instructions for short video or voice note task (3 minutes):